 Application

-N.B. there won't be a recording or online live stream if the course takes place on location, in Utrecht.
+N.B. there won't be a recording or online live stream.
+Although this policy is being reconsidered.